-Rescue workers were combing through the top of the rubble pile on Monday, both on foot and with a crane, aided by clear skies, although possible thunderstorms were forecast.
+Rescue workers were combing through the top of the rubble pile on Monday, both on foot and with a crane, aided by clear skies, though the forecast called for chance thunderstorms.

-Miami-Dade Fire Rescue representative Maggie Castro told CNN on Monday the effort was still a rescue mission.
+Miami-Dade Fire Rescue representative Maggie Castro told CNN on Monday morning that the effort was still a rescue mission.

 "We are still attempting to find void spaces.
 We know that time is of the essence," she said.
 "But, as you can imagine, it's going to be less likely that we are going to be finding survivors."

-The teams included experts sent by Israel and Mexico.
+The teams included experts sent by Israel and Mexico to assist in the search.
 An American flag on top of one crane rippled in the stiff ocean breeze.

-Some relatives of those missing have provided DNA samples to officials and family members were permitted to pay a private visit to the site by special arrangement on Sunday, Ms Cava said.
+Some relatives of those missing have provided DNA samples to officials and family members were permitted to pay a private visit to the site by special arrangement on Sunday, Miami-Dade Mayor Daniella Levine Cava said.

-Police released the names of four victims between the ages of 54 and 83 – a couple married for 58 years, a volunteer Little League baseball coach and the mother of a 15-year-old boy who was pulled alive from the rubble.
+Police released the names of four victims between the ages of 54 and 83 – a couple married for 58 years, a volunteer Little League baseball coach and the mother of a 15-year-old boy who was pulled alive from the rubble shortly after the collapse.

-The bodies of Luis Andres Bermudez, 26, and his mother Ana Ortiz, 46, were also recovered.
+Among those who have been identified were Luis Andres Bermudez, 26, and his mother Ana Ortiz, 46, whose bodies were recovered on Saturday.